 My experience with them is great so far, and their tech support is par excellent.
 Their entry level hosting plan starts with $100/month which let you host 1 WordPress sites.
 Enterprises should look at their Load balanced plans which start with $870/month which ensures your website never go down.
 You can learn more about their pricing & offer over here.

 What you would like the most is their excellent customer support.
-Last time (In May 2016), when my site shifted to PHP7 on Kinsta Google cloud platform, I faced a lot of issues because of using many old plugins.
+When my site shifted to PHP7 on Kinsta Google cloud platform, I faced a lot of issues because of using many old plugins.
 Their team including CEO ‘Mark Gavalda‘ helped me at every point to fix all the issues.
 I have never had such a royal experience with any other WordPress hosting.

 - Pricing is competitive & service quality is excellent.